 Be very careful about what you say, don’t give any statements, and contact an attorney as soon as possible.

 The insurance laws regarding motor vehicle crashes in Massachusetts are especially tricky since it is a no-fault state, primarily.
 You can’t risk losing your compensation by going after the case on your own, or slashing down the sum through your words or actions, inadvertently.

 Seeking fair compensation is a tough business in the personal injury law but this does not mean that it is not doable.
-All you need is the proper representation and you’ll be golden – luckily, our team at Kelly & Associates are here to help you with any issues.
+All you need is the proper representation and you’ll be golden – luckily, our team at Michael Kelly are here to help you with any issues.